prisma-lab/PX4-Custom_utils/README.md

 # PX4-orbit_utils

 ## Description
 This repository contains the files and scripts required to run the PX4 orbital stabilization simulation in a Docker container.
-The simulation uses ROS2 Foxy and PX4 v1.13.0 firmware versions.
+The simulation uses ROS2 Foxy/Humble and PX4 v1.13/v1.14 firmware versions.

 ## Prerequisite: Docker